zshearin/poker/README.md

 once functionality is implemented, I would like to look into making runtime more efficient (specifically with the comparison and evaluation of hands functions)

-TODO: figure out why it's handling a second reqeust and printing it to the logs
+TODO: figure out why it's handling a second reqeust and printing it to the logs (on an api call, its logging like it ran the function twice instead of once)